THE LOST SHEEP, COIN, AND SON

 BIBLE STUDY

 The Pharisees spent tons of time talking about obeying about God’s laws.
 So they were annoyed that Jesus spent time with sinners, people who broke God’s laws.
-To explain why he at lunch with lawbreakers, Jesus told a parable, a story that teaches a lesson.
+To explain why he ate lunch with lawbreakers, Jesus told a parable, a story that teaches a lesson.
 A shepherd left 99 sheep behind to search for one lost little lamb.
 When the shepherd found his missing sheep, he celebrated!
 Like this shepherd left his sheep to rescue the lost one, Jesus left heaven to come rescue lost sinners.
 Jesus spent time with sinful people because they were the “missing sheep” he came to save!

 + Why were the Pharisees grumbling about Jesus? (vs. 2)